Barronk99/milestone1-exclusivesuits/TESTING.md

 ### **Testing the client stories from the UX section in README.md file** ###

-1. As a new visitor I want to be able to easily navigate around the site and find the relevant information
+1. As a new visitor I want to be able to easily navigate around the site and find relevant information
     * a) Every page has the navbar at the top and a footer at the bottom with links to all pages on the site.
     * b) The logo in the navbar is linked to the home page so clicking it will always take a user back to the home page.

 2. As a potential client I want to be presented with proof of a good service through positive testimonials
     * a) The Xclusive Experience page provides detailed testimonials from reputable people.
-This ensure the potential client feels reassured.
+This makes sure the potential client feels reassured.

 3. As a new visitor I want to be presented with an aesthetically pleasing website
-    * a) The website is made with a consistent colour scheme .
+    * a) The website is made with a consistent colour scheme.
     * b) The wbesites typography is consistent with it's fonts, text alignment and headings.
     * c) The website adjusts on different screen sizes to maintain it's clean, professional and aesthetically pleasing look.